iworks/og/readme.txt

 = How do I configure the Open Graph plugin? =

 There is nothing to configure and there is no admin page.
-By default, it will use standard WordPress data which can to populate the Open Graph.
-There are very simple and powerful filters which you can use to modify or extend the metadata returned by the plugin.
-More information below.
+By default, it will use standard WordPress data which can populate the Open Graph.
+There are very simple and powerful filters that you can use to modify or extend the metadata returned by the plugin.

+Read more about filters: [http://og.iworks.pl/](http://og.iworks.pl/)

-= What plugin add for all type of content? =
+= What plugin add for all types of content? =

 * og:locale - site locale
 * og:site_name - blog title